opencb/opencga/docs/data-models/file.md

 | **internal**<br>*[FileInternal](https://docs.opencga.opencb.org/data-models/file#fileinternal)* <br> | <p>Internal field to manage the object.</p> |
 | **attributes**<br>*Map<String,Object>* <br> | <p>You can use this field to store any other information, keep in mind this is not indexed so you cannot search by attributes.</p> |

-### FileExperiment
-You can find the Java code [here](https://github.com/opencb/opencga/tree/TASK-153/opencga-core/src/main/java/org/opencb/opencga/core/models/file/FileExperiment.java).

-### FileRelatedFile
+### FileQualityControl
-You can find the Java code [here](https://github.com/opencb/opencga/tree/TASK-153/opencga-core/src/main/java/org/opencb/opencga/core/models/file/FileRelatedFile.java).
+You can find the Java code [here](https://github.com/opencb/opencga/tree/TASK-153/opencga-core/src/main/java/org/opencb/opencga/core/models/file/FileQualityControl.java).

 ### Software